 Author: Daniel Erlacher

-Elevate Festival invited Nalis, who is part of the Faces of We are Europe 2020, to speak during their discourse programme earlier this year.
+Elevate Festival invited Irina Nalis, who is part of the Faces of We are Europe, to speak during their discourse programme earlier this year.
 This interview has been conducted during the event, which happened to take place on the weekend before the Austrian lockdown.
-It comes with a short statement she had sent the month before when asked for a few words regarding the current situation of humanity in times of a global pandemic.
+It comes with a short statement sent 8 months after the interview, regarding the current situation of humanity in times of a global pandemic.

 “Solve everything at once” — a lot of talk in the last months around Covid-19 revolved around an ostensible surprise voiced by some politicians, policy makers and media about how this virus is able to highlight so many societal crises of our times at once.
 The burning glass metaphor is and was used quite heavily.
 However, to many of us it was neither a surprise nor good news as it has been understood for quite some time: the interrelations and interdependencies of ecological and economic questions, of power, private and public issues, of humans and nature and last but not least of body and brain demand for holistic approaches.

 While the last months showed the human capability of random acts of kindness towards strangers, recently, negative side effects unleashed their destructive potential.
 Anxiety and frustration, disorientation, depression, and the infodemic side of the pandemic are rising sometimes even at higher speed than infection rates.
 To me, this reflects how most governments chose control over collaboration; populist answers over social innovation; national competition over collaboration in combatting the virus and all the problems it made so visible.
 For instance, in my home country, Austria, press conferences mostly held by mamels outplay problem-solving in large scales.
 Only message sprints for short attention spans are produced – no design sprints, or even new approaches to governance design are sought for.